zenml-io/zenml/docs/book/mlops_stacks/orchestrators/overview.md

 Or you can also check out our example of this [here](https://github.com/zenml-io/zenml/tree/main/examples/kubeflow_pipelines_orchestration) .

-You could also easily pull it into your local environment like this:
+You could also pull it into your local environment like this:

 ```shell
 zenml example pull kubeflow_pipelines_orchestration